From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Experiments

-To test whether our conclusions depend on the teacher architecture, we repeat the core experiments using DeiT-Small and DeiT3-Small (ImageNet-21K pretrained) as teachers, both with 384-dim final features.
-Results are in \Cref{tab:teacher}.
+To test whether our conclusions depend on the teacher architecture, we repeat the core experiments using two 384-dimensional teachers: DeiT-Small trained on ImageNet-1K and DeiT3-Small pretrained on ImageNet-21K.
+We report them separately because the ImageNet-21K teacher introduces a dataset/pretraining mismatch and is substantially more sensitive to the feature-loss weight.

-Even though these teachers are architecturally different from CaiT-S24, the pattern is the same.
-With DeiT-Small as teacher, Strategy 1 (projector) achieves $76.22\%$ with MSE-only KD ($+1.36$ over baseline), and SpectralKD achieves $75.64\%$.
-Strategy 2 (explicit width alignment) yields $75.66\%$ (MSE) and $75.73\%$ (SpectralKD).
-With DeiT3-Small-21k, Strategy 2 reaches $75.82\%$ (MSE-only) and $76.50\%$ (SpectralKD-only), again substantially better than the $74.86\%$ baseline and the $75.07\%$ naive feature KD.
+With the ImageNet-1K DeiT-Small teacher (\Cref{tab:teacher_deit}), direct feature-map distillation on the plain DeiT-Tiny student is not a strong baseline: SpectralKD-only reaches $74.52\%$, below the $74.86\%$ baseline.
+Once the endpoint mismatch is addressed, feature KD becomes consistently useful.
+Lift achieves $76.22\%$ with MSE-only KD and $75.64\%$ with SpectralKD-only, while WideLast reaches $75.66\%$ and $75.73\%$, respectively.
+These results show that the benefit is not specific to CaiT-S24.

-These results demonstrate that our encoding mismatch diagnosis and remedies are not CaiT-specific, but apply across multiple ViT-family teachers whenever the last-layer width mismatch exists.
+The DeiT3-Small-21k results (\Cref{tab:teacher_deit3}) are qualitatively different.
+Directly distilling the plain DeiT-Tiny student from this ImageNet-21K teacher gives negative transfer across the tested weights ($74.10\%$, $72.80\%$, and $71.72\%$ for $\lambda_{\mathrm{feat}}=0.001,0.005,0.2$).
+Lift and WideLast still recover positive results at small or moderate weights, but the large weight $0.2$ becomes unstable for several configurations.
+For example, in the Lift + MSE-only setting with $\lambda_{\mathrm{feat}}=0.2$, the feature loss starts at $460.6$ at epoch 0, remains $311.1$ at epoch 10, and is still $56.2$ at epoch 299.
+This scale mismatch suggests that ImageNet-1K may occupy only part of the endpoint encoding space learned by the 21K teacher, so strong feature-map alignment can over-constrain a student whose final task is ImageNet-1K classification.
+We therefore treat dataset/pretraining mismatch in feature-level KD as an open issue, while the positive Lift/WideLast rows still support the endpoint-mismatch diagnosis.

-\subsection{Standalone performance without distillation}
+\subsection{Standalone Performance Without Distillation}

-Our analysis in \Cref{sec:2} predicts that the standard DeiT-Tiny architecture is bottlenecked at its last layer due to insufficient token-level encoding capacity.
+Our analysis in \cref{sec:2} predicts that the standard DeiT-Tiny architecture is bottlenecked at its last layer due to insufficient token-level encoding capacity.
 If true, then \textbf{fixing this mismatch should improve the student even without any teacher or distillation signal}.